Does Your AI Lawyer Have a Fool for a Client? A Double-Edged Sword: AI, Legal Advice, and the Risk of Going It Alone

 A critical risk for non-lawyers using AI for legal matters is the complete absence of attorney-client privilege.
 As the Creative Counsel Law once tweeted, “There’s no legal privilege when you use ChatGPT.”
 This means your questions, information, or documents shared with AI, and the AI’s responses, are not confidential.
 Instead, they are considered “discoverable evidence” in any future legal dispute.

 For attorney-client privilege to exist, communication must be confidential, between an attorney and client, and for the purpose of getting legal advice.
 When you put sensitive information into public AI tools, you’re essentially sharing it with a third party (the AI provider), which usually waives any privilege.
 Even if no human at the AI company sees your data, the AI system might “learn” from it and stores it on third-party servers, which can be enough to lose privilege.
+Privacy toggles can reduce training/retention; they don’t create privilege.
 This means your seemingly private legal inquiries can become public and discoverable, regardless of your intent to keep them confidential.

 Key Risks for Non-Lawyers Using AI in Legal Matters